bevacqua/insane/readme.markdown

 // <- '<span aria-label="a foo">foo</span>'
 ```

+#### `transformText`

+Takes a `function(text)` that allows you to modify text content in HTML elements.
+Runs for every piece of text content.
+The returned value is used instead of the original text contents.

 ## Defaults

 The default configuration is used if you don't provide any.
 This object is available at `insane.defaults`.
 You are free to manipulate the defaults themselves.